Don’t pay for dental SEO before you know what it entails

 Adding photos to your listing is crucial so that potential patients can get an idea of what your practice looks like before coming in.
 This will help build confidence that your office is a welcoming, professional environment before entering your practice.
 We recommend having high-quality photos of the exterior of your building, inside of your practice, and some photos of your dentists and staff.
 The goal is to use these images to help introduce your staff and build trust with potential patients.
 Be sure to keep photos up to date as things may change around your office.

 Typically as a dentist, you can fall within several different categories of dentistry.
 Maybe you provide both cosmetic dentistry and pediatric dentistry.
 That’s why categories can come in handy as you can list your practice in more than one category to show up in local searches related to these terms.
-You can easily add categories to your listing by visiting your Google My Business dashboard and locating the info tab to add categories.
+You can easily add categories to your listing by visiting your Google Business Profile dashboard and locating the info tab to add categories.

 Services & descriptions